Original Broadway Cast (1964)

 Are you sure that you want to delete this section?×

 The song list for this recording is taken from the CD issue.
 Later CD editions added two tracks — "Wedding Dance" and "The Rumor" — that were recorded at the 1964 sessions but were issued until the second CD issue of this recording.
 "Wedding Dance" is the music known in the show as the "Bottle Dance."
 (The number known in the show as "Wedding Dance" is different.)
 "The Rumor" was listed as "I Just Heard" in the playbill for the original production and all subsequent Broadway productions until the 2004 revival, in which the song was cut and replaced with a new song titled "Topsy-Turvy."

-The song listed on later CD issues as "The Dream" was listed as "Tevye's Dream (The Tailor Motel Kamzoil)" on earlier issues.
+The song listed on CD issues as "The Dream" was listed as "Tevye's Dream (The Tailor Motel Kamzoil)" on earlier issues, including the original LP issue.
 In the production's playbill, it was listed as "The Tailor, Motel Kamzoil."

 Another track is the violinist Vladimir Spivakov's recording of "If I Were a Rich Man," accompanied by the Moscow Virtuosi.

 Finally, there are seven tracks of Harnick discussing the show.
 The last two tracks listed below are not Harnick singing the songs listed, but rather discussing the creation of those songs.